The Third Half: Reception

 Writing for Cineuropa, Vladan Petković stated that The Third Half was the most ambitious Macedonian film since Before the Rain (1994).
 He went on to praise the setting, lauding the director for managing to "put together all the complicated details of the period and the geopolitical situation".
 Petković highlighted Sammel's acting as the strongest and dubbed it "the real emotional anchor of the film".
+At Bitola's 33rd Manaki Brothers film festival, it received a standing ovation.

 The film was selected as the Macedonian entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final cut for nomination.

-Controversy
+Depiction of Bulgaria and Bulgarians

-Evgeni Kirilov, Andrey Kovatchev and Stanimir Ilchev—Bulgarian members of the European Parliament—expressed outrage over the film and called upon European Commissioner for Enlargement Štefan Füle to reprove the Republic of Macedonia over the film.
-They claimed the film was an "attempt to manipulate Balkan history" and "spread hate" on the part of the Republic of Macedonia against its neighbours.
-The director of the film denied the accusations; he and the film crew described the objections to the film as an example of Holocaust denial.
+Evgeni Kirilov, Andrey Kovatchev and Stanimir Ilchev—Bulgarian members of the European Parliament—expressed outrage over the film due to its depiction of Bulgarians during World War II as fascists and called upon European Commissioner for Enlargement Štefan Füle to reprove the Republic of Macedonia over the film.
+They claimed the film was an "attempt to manipulate Balkan history" and "spread hate" on the part of the Republic of Macedonia against its neighbors.
+The director of the film denied the accusations; he described the reactions as "foolish" and denounced what he referred to as "Goebbels-like production machinery" to deny Bulgaria's role in the Holocaust.
+The film also caused controversy among Bulgarian political and media circles due to its depiction of Bulgaria.
+Another issue among Bulgarians was the incorrect depiction of the Bulgarian flag with a swastika.
+The film is regarded as a peak in the anti-Bulgarian campaign of Gruevski by Bulgaria.

 In late November 2011, the Macedonian media alleged that Member of the European Parliament Doris Pack, of Germany, dismissed the Bulgarian politicians' criticism of the film.
 Subsequently, in an extraordinary meeting of the EU Committee on Foreign Affairs attended by the Foreign Minister of the Republic of Macedonia, Doris Pack denied this allegation.

-In a 2021 documentary called The Last Half, the Bulgarian director Stepan Polyakov has argued that the screenplay of the film The Third Half differs significantly from the real events Mitrevski claims to reflect, and it even openly manipulates them.
+In the 2021 documentary, "The Last Half", Bulgarian director Stepan Polyakov has argued that the screenplay of the film "The Third Half" differs significantly from the real events Mitrevski claims to reflect, and it even openly manipulates them.
+Per historian Stefan Detchev, the film suggested that Bulgaria is exceptionally responsible for the deportation of the Jews and portrayed the Bulgarians as bloodthirsty.
+The Germans were also not present in the film, while the Nazi power was associated with the Bulgarians.
+On 29 March 1942, before the match in Skopje with FC Macedonia, Levski's players refused to perform the fascist salute.
+Later Levski was fined 10,000 Bulgarian levs by the Football Federation for not performing the salute.
+According to Polyakov, the truth about this incident is distorted in the film.